 Do you know the history of your family’s health?
-If you are an adult, it’s likely that you don’t know much about your parents’ or grandparents’ medical histories beyond what they told you or perhaps what you could find in their old family documents.
+If you are an adult, likely, you don’t know much about your parents’ or grandparents’ medical histories beyond what they told you or perhaps what you could find in their old family documents.

 However, understanding your family’s medical history can be vital to living a long and healthy life.
 Some hereditary diseases can lie dormant in the family until they express themselves in one member at any age.

 It’s not uncommon for patients to come in for a visit and mention that they are worried about their family’s health.
 In some cases, this could be because the patient is experiencing symptoms that can potentially be hereditary.

 But, it’s not always as clear-cut.
 Often, family members may have lived with a health condition that went unnoticed by other members of the family or was never talked about because of stigma or fear.

 The good news is that getting an accurate account of someone’s medical history will give you insights into how to treat them and their risks for future health conditions.
 This is where the health history app would be one with integrations with more than one electronic medical record system so you can easily pull up records without having to create separate data entry points every time.